thelonelinux/LeetCode_AllInOne/src/OS_DBMS_CN_SQL_Learning/OS_Learning/OS_Readme.md

 * Learning from this vide for RAID is enough to understand RAID, and also check in interviewbit question there only is enough.(GFG is compulsory to check and learn)
 * https://www.youtube.com/watch?v=bqQprtp3byE&list=PL8tc66sMn9Kiy8Xtp5-_lLP8D9gR8gobp&ab_channel=AnjaliSharma
 * .
+#### Storage Management Topic wise learning (as per above YT link)
+##### DISK MANAGEMENT IN OS
+* 1. DISK STRUCTURE
+  * Topics like Seek Time, Partition
+* 2. FCFS DISK SCHEDULING
+* 3. SSTF DISK SCHEDULING
+* 4. SCAN DISK SCHEDULING
+* 5. C-SCAN DISK SCHEDULING
+* 6. LOOK DISK SCHEDULING
+* 7. C-LOOK DISK SCHEDULING
+* 8. DISK SCHEDULING PRACTISE QUESTIONS
+* 9. RAID (REDUNDANT ARRAY OF INDEPENDENT DISKS)
+  * Motive - If in case disk is corrupt, so for backup we need RAID technique for fault tolerance of our  program code. so that our code we can get back
+  * LEVEL 0 to 6
+  * LEVEL 0 - Only Stripping (dividing our program to separate disks plate)
+  * LEVEL 1 - Stripping and Mirroring (diving our program to separate disks and also creating separate duplicate disk to store our  programs)
+  * LEVEL 2 - Use of hamming code instead of mirroring.
+We store our duplicate program code in hamming code error correction program and store in new disk
+  * LEVEL 3 - Use of Parity code. this uses less bits as compared to hamming code.
+Here we create parity code for each programs each partitions and store in new disk.
+  * LEVEL 4 - Here we make Parity code of whole program rather than program crunch and then store it is separate disks.
+  * LEVEL 5 - We won't have a separate disk as whole disk corrupt then whole backup goes  away. so we add each parity program code to separate disk which is being used by programs only. no separate disk for parity.
+  * LEVEL 6 - Here we add parity code of each program in two separate disks which is used by programs only (and not alone) rather than in one.
+  * More you can understand by watching the videos by watching.
+* 10. I/O Management

 ### 14. OS INTERVIEW QUESTIONS / OS QUIZ AND GATE PYQ'S
 * .